cole007/mudstone/README.md

 ##Gulp

 * Compile sass (using libsass)
-* Transpile es6 to es5 with rollup-babel-plugin
+* Transpile es6 to es5 with babel
+* Bundle js with webpack 2
 * Javascript linting with eslint
 * Lossless image compression
 * SVG symbol generater
-* Compile pug templates (formerly jade)
+* Compile nunjucks template
 * Compile scss (with postcss autoprefixer)
 * SCSS linting with gulp-sass-lint
 * Livereload and server with BrowserSync